Y-Shcheholskyy/graalpy.github.io/docs/graalpy/reference/Interoperability.md

 "Here is what we found: 'This string was matched by Graal.js'"
 ```

-This program matches Python strings using the JavaScript regular expression object.
+This program matches Python strings using the JavaScript Regular Expression object.
 Python reads the captured group from the JavaScript result and prints it.

 As a more complex example, see how you can read a file using R, process the data in Python, and use R again to display the resulting data image, using both the R and Python libraries in conjunction.